 It’s not known how many early-2000s Bronte-made pieces had anything to do with any original Connoisseur of Malvern designs.
 Because the 1998 buyer acquired a stock of molds that were originally created and issued by the Lewis studio, and also some that were created during the tenure of the second owner (1995-1997) there was clearly a mix of both available.

-Some of the other known limited edition “Bronte for Connoisseur” items made during the early 2000s included a glazed figurine of Pope John Paul II, a calf, Marilyn Monroe wearing a potato sack (yes, really!) and the comic strip characters Beetle Bailey, Popeye and Betty Boop.
-Of course, in order to be able to produce the latter, a merchandising license had to be obtained from the characters’ copyright holders; this is shown by the resulting stamp on such items.
+Some of the other known limited edition “Bronte for Connoisseur” items made during the early 2000s included a calf, Marilyn Monroe wearing a potato sack (yes, really!) and the comic strip characters Beetle Bailey, Popeye and Betty Boop.
+In order to be able to produce the latter, a merchandising license had to be obtained from the characters’ copyright holders; this is shown by the resulting stamp on such items.
 None of these licensed designs were ever products of the original Lewis studio.

 The comic strip characters appeared as limited edition figurines in 2005 and 2006.
 The backstamps say “Made in England” but the Bronte name does not appear, so it’s anyone’s guess as to which pottery actually produced them.
 Notice that after the Bronte pieces were done, the “Inc.” has disappeared from the further-tweaked logo, as has the U.S.A. designation…. further blurring the line between the original British fine art studio and the American mass merchandiser.